kicaj29/angular-examples/README.md

 NOTE: If we do not create deep copy __setters from component are not executed, it means that to have working well validation we have to create deep copy always!!!__

 __Validation__
 This custom control contains also example with custom validator.
-First step is to implement interface *Validator*.
+One option is to implement interface *Validator* directly by this control.
-Next step is to create custom validator *MySuperConrolRangeValidator* that is dedicated only for this control but
-it uses shared validator logic *numberRangeValidator*.
 If we want support only reactive forms function *validate(c: AbstractControl)* from *Validator* interface can be empty but it has to exists to not get exception in run time.
 Function *validate(c: AbstractControl)* is executed after execution MySuperConrolRangeValidator so here we can add some additional control validations if needed.
+Another option is to create custom validator like e.g. *MySuperConrolRangeValidator* that is dedicated only for this control but
+it uses shared validator logic *numberRangeValidator*.
+NOTE: remember that validation is executed also during control initialization so it has to work correctly with default values (like undefined or some default defined values).

 Usage in reactive forms.
 Usage: